How do we socialize in quarantine, when we’re supposed to practice social distancing?

 One of my coaching clients in Norway has started a “phone list” of people he calls every two days or so to chat.
 He simply went on Facebook and made a post about it, saying that to stave off boredom he would make a list of people to call and talk to – for no other reason than to connect and socialize while in quarantine – and encouraged everyone who wanted to be on that list to leave a comment on his post.

-He now spends a little over two hours every day chatting with both close friends and acquaintances and says he can’t wait to go out and meet everyone again when it’s safe.
-According to him, he now feels like he’s making at least five new friends – people he used to only barely know – because of this.
+My client now spends a little over two hours every day chatting with both close friends and acquaintances and says he can’t wait to go out and meet everyone again when it’s safe.
+He felt like he had made at least five new friends last I heard.

 You don’t have to be that structured about it, of course, you can simply pick up your phone and call whomever you’d like to call.
 But if you’re locked up at home – or know someone who is – I recommend you do it regularly.